Grand Teton National Park in Winter: Things to Do + Tips

 As you walk along the trail, keep an eye out for animal tracks as they wander the lower ground in search of food.
 On Tuesdays, Thursdays, and Saturdays, you can go on a guided snowshoe experience with one of the park’s rangers.
 These need to be booked in advance through the park services.

-Alternatively, embark on an amazing 4-Hour Easy Snowshoeing Tour with an expert guide.
+Alternatively, you can embark on an amazing 4-Hour Easy Snowshoeing Tour with an expert guide.
 You will be picked up from Jackson and head to the national park where you will embark on a 4-hour walk.

 As you walk through the snow trails, your guide will teach you all about the area’s ecology, pointing out any interesting animals or animal tracks you may encounter along the way.